 How to manage a business checking account

-Once you’ve decided to open a business bank account, you need to ensure you have the right processes to keep your business and personal expenses separate.
+A checking account is the most common out of all the different types of business bank accounts.
+Once you’ve decided to open one, you need to ensure you have the right processes to keep your business and personal expenses separate.
 Here are a few tips:

 Send all business income to your business checking account.
 Depending on the type of business you own, your customers might pay you several different ways: check, ACH, cash, credit card, PayPal, etc. No matter how your clients pay you, make sure the money goes into your business checking account.